 A simple and delicious Rustic Tomato Soup recipe.
-This recipe is meant for you to go out and pick your tomatoes from the garden, bring them inside, and start making some awesome soup.
+Whether you are a gardener and can pick beautiful tomatoes from your own garden or you have a great market where you have a great selection, this simple soup recipe is for you.
 From your garden to your belly, this easy creamy rustic tomato soup recipe has way more flavor than it should.

 Rustic Tomato Soup Recipe Basics